badsectorlabs/ludus/docs/docs/Environment Guides/elastic.md

 local:~$ ludus range deploy
 ```

 4. Enjoy your Elastic Security server with agents enrolled and detections enabled!
+You can access the elastic web interface via HTTPS on port 5601 or the VM with the `badsectorlabs.ludus_elastic_container` role.
+The creds are `elastic:elasticpassword` unless you set the password with role variables.

 ![Elastic agents](/img/envs/elastic.png)